dbt-labs/corp/handbook/working_and_growing_here.md

 🗣️ **If your work conflicts with your deeply held beliefs, talk to your manager.**

-If you are assigned to a project or long-term relationship with a client that violates your deeply held beliefs, communicate to your manger that you want to be reassigned to a different project or client.
+If you are assigned to a project or long-term relationship with a client that violates your deeply held beliefs, communicate to your manager that you want to be reassigned to a different project or client.
 Your manager must work in good faith to accommodate the request.
 If your work is going to make you miserable and hurt your soul, the whole team will suffer— it’s in everyone’s best interest to make a change.
 [Again, from Tristan](https://docs.google.com/document/d/12nAw4podecG2JWNcslAMlakujmATzXdgkCbfwLPR0sI/view#):

 “This is not their direct report ‘not being a team player’—rather, it is their direct report optimizing for the long-term.
 Managers who fail to accommodate such requests risk having high-turnover teams, which will limit their own ability to be successful.”